Northumberland County Show: History

-The Northumberland County Show is an annual agricultural show which takes place in May in Northumberland, England.
+The Northumberland County Show is an annual one-day agricultural show which takes place in May in Northumberland, England.
+The show is organised by the Tynedale Agricultural Society, and has been running since the 1830s, although it has had several different names in that time.
 Since 2013 the show has been held in the grounds of Bywell Hall in Bywell, near Stocksfield, about 14 mi west of Newcastle upon Tyne.
+Prior to 2013 it was held at Tynedale Rugby Club in Corbridge.

-In 2019 the show had an attendance of just over 23,000 visitors.
+In 2019 the show had an attendance of just over 23,000 visitors, and up to 30,000 in 2023.